What our Penguins lesson plan includes

 These black and white seabirds can swim and dive effortlessly through the water, but they stand upright and waddle on land.
 There are 18 different types, or species, of penguin.
 Most penguins can be found in the cold regions of Antarctica and the surrounding islands.
 But some penguins actually live in warmer climates off the coast of Ecuador.

 Most penguins have a black back and a white belly.
-Their coloring camouflages the penguin to keep it safe when swimming in the ocean.
+Their coloring camouflages them to keep them safe when swimming in the ocean.
 The black and white colors make an effect called countershading.
 When a predator such as a leopard seal looks up from below, the white belly and wings of the penguin are tough to see because of the light coming in from above.
 And when looking from above, their dark black back blends into the ocean waters’ deep blue, making them hard to see again.

 Depending on the type of penguin, they can range in height from one to four feet tall.
-They use their short paddle-like wings and webbed feet for swimming.
+They use their short, paddle-like wings and webbed feet for swimming.
 Their bodies are like a torpedo shooting through the water.
 Penguins can swim more than 25 miles an hour, but they are much slower on land.
 While their short legs can dash on the ice and snow, it is much faster for them to slide on their bellies.

 Students will learn that penguins can stay warm in cold temperatures because they have a thick layer of blubber.
 The blubber insulates them, protecting them from losing heat.
 They also have two layers of feathers.
 The lower layer is made of wooly down feathers that are coated with a type of oil that makes them waterproof.
 The upper layer of feathers is very short.
 Their outer short, veined feathers pack tightly together to create another layer of cover by trapping warm air.